danielmaangi/kcmdashboard/docs/source/index.rst

    :widths: 15 10 30
    :header-rows: 1

-   * - Treat
+   * - Tool
-     - Quantity
      - Description
+   * - Global Fund Grant Form
+     - To record basic grant information such as number, start and end dates
+   * - Constituency Engagement Tool
+     - To capture key issues affecting various constituents and timeline to address them
-   * - Albatross
+   * - Oversight Committee Implementation Tracker
-     - 2.99
-     - On a stick!
+     - To capture key issues in grant implementation especially in procurement, programmatic and management
-   * - Crunchy Frog
+   * - Reprogramming or Reallocation form
-     - 1.49
-     - If we took the bones out, it wouldn't be crunchy, now would it?
+     - To submit a reprogramming or reallocation request to KCM
-   * - Gannet Ripple
+   * - Oversight Field Visit: Add recommendation
-     - 1.99
-     - On a stick!
+     - To record recommendations during an oversight field visit